mnlmrc/SensoriMotorPrediction/README.md

 Functional_Fusion (https://github.com/DiedrichsenLab/Functional_Fusion), PcmPy
 (https://github.com/DiedrichsenLab/PcmPy), imaging_pipelines (https://github.com/mnlmrc/imaging_pipelines)

-The data folder in the this repository contains the minimal dataset required to reproduce the results and figures presented in the paper ... .
-The notebooks folder contains jupyter notebooks reproducing each figure for the mininal dataset in the data folder.
+The `data` folder in the this repository contains the minimal dataset required to reproduce the results and figures presented in the article [Sensory expectations and prediction error during feedback control in the human brain](https://www.biorxiv.org/content/10.64898/2026.01.19.700321v1).
+Participants' information is stored in the `participants.tsv` file.
+The `notebooks` folder contains jupyter notebooks reproducing each figure for the mininal dataset in the `data` folder.
 Additional data will be provided upon requested to the authors.

 # **Behavioural data**